FadeevEgor/PracticeTurkish/README.md

 ├── CSV/
 ├── config.ini
 ```
 You can create a folder with the exact structure, by cloning the repository [PracticeTurkishDictionaries](https://github.com/FadeevEgor/PracticeTurkishDictionaries).
+As a bonus you will get a few ready to use dictionaries used by author of the package.

 Then, I recommend you to setup a new virtual environment in the folder, but if you're not familiar with python virtual environments, you can install the package globally with little to no effort.